RHODESIAN RIDGEBACK NOSE BUTTER® CONDITIONING TREATMENT FOR YOUR DOG'S ROUGH, DRY NOSE

 WHICH NOSE BUTTER DOES YOUR DOG NEED?

-WHICH IS BEST FOR YOUR AND YOUR DOG - TINS OR TUBES?
+WHICH IS BEST FOR YOU AND YOUR DOG - NOSE BUTTER IN TINS OR TUBES?

-- NOSE BUTTER® is same formula in tins and tubes, difference is only the container
+- NOSE BUTTER® is same formula/recipe/magic stuff in tins and tubes

 - TINS - better value per ounce